DrDaveTurner/HPC-User/episodes/introduction.md

-**These examples are currently given in Python but it is intended to eventually have the user and instructor choose the language that the examples display in to make it more appropriate to teach this to groups primarily interested in R, Matlab, or C/C++ too**.
+**These examples are currently given in Python but it is intended to eventually have the user and instructor choose the language that the examples display in to make it more appropriate to teach this to groups primarily interested in R, C/C++, Fortran, or Matlab too**.
 As the lesson proceeds these same concepts will be used in different ways and with examples in different computer languages to help drill them in.

 The middle third of the lesson is a language survey.
-Even though most scientists may work mainly in a single language, it is important for everyone to understand the strengths and weaknesses of alternative languages as well as their own favorite.
+Even though most scientists may work primarily in a single language, it is important to understand the strengths and weaknesses of alternative languages as well as their own favorite.

 The last sections provide overviews of some more advanced topics